Updated August 22, 2023

 Consider we are preparing our customer database.
-For customer database, we need information like customer name, phone number, address, customer type, payment terms of the customer and contact person, etc. First, create a template format in which way we want to maintain our customer data.
-Below is the screenshot for example.
+For the customer database, we need information like customer name, phone number, address, customer type, payment terms of the customer and contact person, etc. First, create a template format in which way we want to maintain our customer data.
+Below is the screenshot, for example.

 Try not to leave any blanks in the cells.
-You can format the cells in your required format like if you want to show any of your data cells in Bold then apply the Bold format to the cells.
+You can format the cells in your required format, like if you want to show any of your data cells in Bold, then apply the Bold format to the cells.

 Click on the table option under the “Insert” menu tab.

-Now your database table looks like below.
+Now your database table looks like the one below.

 Illustration #2 – Change the Database Format

-If you want to change the style of your database, select the required style format in the “Table Style “ section on the right.
+If you want to change the style of your database, select the required style format in the “Table Style “section on the right.

 You can use the below options as per your requirement.
-The below options are quite understandable if you check and uncheck the checkboxes you can find the difference in your database table.
+The below options are quite understandable; if you check and uncheck the checkboxes, you can find the difference in your database table.

 Illustration #3 – Giving a Name to Database

-I give the name “Database” as shown in the below screenshot.
+I give the name “Database”, as shown in the below screenshot.